Juniperus phoenicea

-Juniperus phoenicea, the Phoenicean juniper or Arâr, is a juniper found throughout the Mediterranean region.
+Juniperus phoenicea, the Phoenicean juniper or Arâr, is a species of juniper found in the western Mediterranean region.

 Description

-Juniperus phoenicea is a large shrub or small tree reaching 5–8 m tall, with a trunk up to 1-2 m in diameter and a rounded or irregular crown.
+Juniperus phoenicea is a large evergreen shrub or small tree reaching 5–8 m tall, with a trunk up to 1-2 m in diameter and a rounded or irregular crown.
 The bark, which can be peeled in strips, is dark grayish-brown.
 The leaves are of two forms, juvenile needle-like leaves 5–14 mm long and 1 mm wide on seedlings, and adult scale-leaves 1–2 mm long on older plants with a green to blue-green color; they are arranged in opposite decussate pairs or whorls of three.
 It is largely monoecious, but some individual plants are dioecious.
 The female cones are berrylike, 6–14 mm in diameter, orange-brown, occasionally with a pinkish waxy bloom, and contain 3–8 seeds; they are mature in about 18 months, and are mainly dispersed by birds.
 The male cones are 2–4 mm long, and shed their pollen in early spring, which is then dispersed by wind.

 Taxonomy

-There are two varieties, treated as subspecies by some authors and as separate species by others:

-Juniperus phoenicea var. phoenicea = J. phoenicea.
-Throughout the range of the species.
-Cones globose, about as wide as long.
-Leaves are small and obtuse.
-Sheds pollen in the spring.

-Juniperus phoenicea var. turbinata (syn.
-Juniperus turbinata).
-Confined to coastal sand dune habitats.
-Cones oval, narrower than long.
-Leaves are long and thin.
-Sheds pollen in the autumn.
+The Phoenician juniper was historically treated as a species complex, encompassing a range of morphological and ecological variations often classified as subspecies or varieties.
+This traditional view recognized a broadly distributed species throughout the Mediterranean basin and Macaronesia.

+Contemporary genetic and morphological studies have necessitated a significant revision of this species complex.
+These phylogenetic analyses supported a clear differentiation among the previously grouped populations, leading to the separation of the complex into three distinct, recognized species: